wp-plugins/multilang-contact-form/readme.txt

 2. The Form

 == Upgrade Notice ==

+= 1.2 =
+Added Option to set a From-Field for the received mails

 = 1.1 =
 Added Delete at Plugin deactivation and an Option to Skip this.